tanishisherewithhh/ImperialsBot/README.md

 ### Plugin System

 You can add custom logic by placing JavaScript files in the `src/plugins/` folder.
 The bot will automatically detect new files and reload them while the server is running.
 Every plugin gets access to a simple API for logging and sending chat messages.
+> There is [ExamplePlugin.js](https://github.com/tanishisherewithhh/ImperialsBot/blob/main/ExamplePlugin.js) that explains the structure and API of plugins in more detail.

 #### Example: Custom Command Plugin